 What happens if Pistorius is found not guilty of premeditated murder?

-If Pistorius is found not guilty, he would face a "competent verdict" or lesser charge of culpable homicide, which is based on negligence.
+If Pistorius is found not guilty, he could face a lesser charge of culpable homicide, which is based on negligence.

 Pistorius is not claiming self-defense; he is claiming to have been mistaken about his need for self-defense.
 He is denying that he intentionally unlawfully killed Steenkamp.
 Grant said the defense boiled down to Pistorius saying "I made a mistake."